 While hardcore hikers might feel a little let down by Namsan’s ease, for casual walkers Seoul’s most famous city centre mountain is a pleasant escape from the bustle of its surrounding areas.
-Once atop Namsan, you’ll be treated to numerous trails offering wonderful views over the Seoul among some relaxing natural scenery—including cherry blossoms if you can catch them in spring!
+Once atop Namsan, you’ll be treated to numerous trails offering wonderful views over the city among some relaxing natural scenery—including some of Seoul’s most beautiful cherry blossoms if you can catch them in spring!

 Also at the apex is N Seoul Tower, one of the Korea capital’s most important landmark.
 Visit the observation deck to instantly double the height of your views.
 If you’ve decided to undertake your Namsan hike in the evening, a dinner at one of the tower’s restaurants—above the bright lights of the city—offers a romantic nightcap for couples.